-A UK NURS is generally subject to restrictions similar to those for UCITS but less restrictive.
-It can invest in those investments permitted for UCITS schemes.
-It can also hold:
+A NURS is generally subject to restrictions similar to those for an UK UCITS but less restrictive in some respects.
+A NURS can invest in investments that are permitted for a UK UCITS.
+In addition, a NURS can also hold:

-- 100 per cent of its assets in real property; - 10 per cent of its assets in transferable securities issued by a single issuer; - 10 per cent in gold; - · 20 per cent in unlisted securities; or - 35 per cent in other collective investment schemes (subject to certain conditions).
+- 100 per cent of its assets in real property; - 10 per cent of its assets in transferable securities issued by a single issuer; - 10 per cent in gold; - · 20 per cent in unlisted securities; and - a broader range of collective investment scheme.